Skip to Content

 At the end of Skinner Beach look for fishing buoys marking the steep, rope-assisted climb into the forest.
 The next section rambles through the forest and incorporates a few sections of old settler’s corduroy road, made from stacking logs parallel to each other.
 Thanks to the long-ago labours of the settlers, this section isn’t too muddy.

 The trail emerges from the forest onto a gravel beach.
 Walk down the beach for about half a kilometre to reach the Nahwitti River Camp, just east of the river mouth.
-On my 2021 trip, we were treated to the sight of humpback whales and sea otters feeding in the kelp beds just offshore.
+On my most recent trip, we were treated to the sight of humpback whales and sea otters feeding in the kelp beds just offshore.
 The river estuary is also a common place to see bears and seabirds.

 Nahwitti River Camp